Pod Save the People

-Pod Save the People is an American political podcast produced and distributed by Crooked Media and hosted by organizer and activist DeRay Mckesson with weekly appearances by Samuel Sinyangwe, Clint Smith, and Brittany Packnett.
+Pod Save the People is an American political podcast produced and distributed by Crooked Media.
+The show was created, and is hosted by activist DeRay Mckesson with co-hosts Kaya Henderson, De'Ara Balenger and Myles E. Johnson.

 Mckesson talks about culture, social justice, and politics by exploring the history, language, and people who are shaping the struggle for progress — and talking about the steps that each of us can take to make a difference.
 When asked about the podcast's purpose, Mckessen said: "It is about creating space for conversation about the most important issues of the week.
 It is also about making sure people have the information they need to be the most thoughtful activists and organizers".

-Notable guests have included Edward Snowden, Senator Cory Booker, and singers John Legend and Katy Perry.
+Notable guests have included Edward Snowden, Senator Cory Booker, soccer player Megan Rapinoe, Reverend Al Sharpton, singer John Legend, TV host Ricki Lake and singer Katy Perry.

+Earlier analysts on the show included Samuel Sinyangwe, Clint Smith, and Brittany Packnett.

 Reception

-Pod Save the People debuted on the iTunes podcast chart at number four, and reached a peak of number two.
+Pod Save the People reached #2 on the iTunes American podcast chart on April 28, 2017.
+It was ranked #98 as of July 1, 2020.

 The A.V.
 Club noted that "For an audience increasingly hungry for quality discussion of deadly serious matters like health care, this show will likely be eagerly consumed".

+Pod Save the People has won 6 podcast industry awards, including 3 Webby Awards for Best News and Politics Podcast and a Webby Award for Best Podcast Host.